FabrizioSandri/fabriziosandri.github.io/_pages/projects.md

 # Open source contributions

 #### [DeepState](https://github.com/trailofbits/deepstate)
-- I am the author of the entire Windows implementation of the framework.
+- Author of the entire Windows implementation of the framework.
 Before this, DeepState was restricted to POSIX-compliant GNU/Linux or macOS operating systems.
 [Merged into DeepState in 2023](https://github.com/trailofbits/deepstate/pull/428)